| The Listening Sea

 In the end I had to postpone the February meeting but that only meant a prolonging of his wonderful emails - dry pithy declarations and brief narratives, glimpses of the wide-ranging world he inhabits and from where his work comes.
 In one he told the story of how, years ago, he’d bought a great batch of binder twine at a farm sale, but then couldn’t work out what to do with it:

-take a roll of the stuff up in space
+‘I wrote to NASA with a project totake a roll of the stuff up in space

 have an astronaut chuck it out the back door